egertonspring/vboxscripts/README.md

 ## Preparation of your environment
 1. Have virtualbox and kernel extensions installed
 ubuntu: `sudo apt install virtualbox`
-manjaro: `mhwd-kernel -li` to check your kernel version and `sudo pacman Sy virtualbox linuxXX-virtualbox-host-modules` to install virtual box and host modules where XX is you kernelversion from the command before
+manjaro: `mhwd-kernel -li` to check your kernel version and `sudo pacman -Sy virtualbox linuxXX-virtualbox-host-modules` to install virtual box and host modules where XX is you kernelversion from the command before

 2. Have ansible installed: `python3 -m pip install ansible`